UK police urged to investigate sex assault allegations against comedian Russell Brand

-LONDON (AP) — A senior British politician on Monday urged police to investigate sexual assault allegations against Russell Brand, as entertainment industry figures faced questions about whether the comedian’s bad behavior went unchallenged because of his fame.
+LONDON (AP) — Senior British politicians on Monday urged police to investigate sexual assault allegations against Russell Brand, as the U.K. entertainment industry faced questions about whether the comedian’s bad behavior went unchallenged because of his fame.

 Brand denies allegations of sexual assault made by four women in a Channel 4 television documentary and The Times and Sunday Times newspapers.
 The accusers, who have not been named, include one who said she was sexually assaulted during a relationship with him when she was 16.
 Another woman says Brand raped her in Los Angeles in 2012.